Gorilla, Chimpanzee & Wildlife Safari in Uganda

 - Personal and/or medical expenses

-- Gratuities to your guide, hotel staff, and driver – Find guidelines in the Help Center
+- Gratuities to your guide, hotel staff, and porters – Find guidelines in our Help Center

 Request a Free Quote